 The subject property is resource land, generally zoned and managed for forestry use, and therefore governed by Goal 4.
-In a separate but related application, Metro is requesting land use approval to construct visitor access improvements and trails in Burlington Creek Forest.
-Most of what Metro is proposing (restoration and land management activities, access roads, and recreational trails) is outright permitted under Goal 4.1
+In a separate but related application, Metro is requesting land use approval to construct visitor access improvements and additional trails in Burlington Creek Forest.
+Most of what Metro is proposing for the Burlington Creek Forest (recreational and access improvements and recreational trails) is outright permitted under Goal 4.1

-However, County staff is of the opinion that because applicant is also proposing a parking lot and related amenities, the proposed use rises above the uses permitted outright by Goal 4, and now becomes a public "local park" use regulated by OAR 660-034-0035 and 0040.
+County staff is of the opinion that because applicant is also proposing an improved parking lot and related amenities, the proposed use rises above the uses permitted outright by Goal 4, and now becomes a public "local park" use regulated by OAR 660-034-0035 and 0040.
 A "local park" is defined by state law, in part, as a public area intended for outdoor recreational use that is owned and managed by a regional government and that is designated as a public park in the applicable comprehensive plan.

-From the definition of "local park," out of caution and a desire to avoid a potential procedural error, County staff recommends that any use regulated and approved under OAR 660-035-0035/0040 must first be contemplated in the County's Comprehensive Plan.
-As such, the County directs that in order to permit development of the proposed parking lot, trailhead, restroom, etc. at Burlington Creek Forest, that Metro must first request that its North Tualatin Mountain Master Plan be included in the County's Comprehensive Plan.
-Metro's Master Plan contemplates land management activities and uses that are permitted by Goal 4 or otherwise expressly permitted by OAR 660-034-0035/0040.
+Because the definition of "local park" includes a reference to the comprehensive plan, County staff recommends that any use regulated and approved under OAR 660-035-0035/0040 should first be contemplated in the County's Comprehensive Plan.
+As such, the County directs that in order to permit development of the proposed parking lot, trailhead, restroom, etc. at Burlington Creek Forest, that Metro must first request that its North Tualatin Mountain Access Master Plan be included in the County's Comprehensive Plan.

 Please Note: Approving the Comprehensive Plan amendment does not constitute specific approval of access improvements, such as the parking lot at Burlington, contemplated in the Master Plan.
 In order to construct the visitor access improvements at Burlington, Metro must apply for and obtain use and design review approval.
-That effort also requires Metro to demonstrate compliance with any overlay criteria, including SEC and Hillside protections.
+That effort also requires Metro to demonstrate compliance with any overlay criteria, including SEC protections.

-As such, in conjunction with the subject plan amendment request, Metro has submitted a use request seeking permission to develop recreational access improvements at Burlington Creek Forest.
+As such, in conjunction with the subject plan amendment request, Metro has submitted a use request seeking permission to develop recreational access improvements and additional trails at Burlington Creek Forest.